 ABS plastic injection molding design

-Rebling design engineers have extensive experience in optimizing ABS plastic part designs for functionality, cosmetics, cost and processing.
+Rebling design engineers have extensive experience in ABS plastic molding and optimizing ABS plastic part designs for functionality, cosmetics, cost and processing.
 Since plastic injection molding of ABS readily shows evidence of sink marks, maintaining uniform wall thickness throughout the part is essential in producing an aesthetically pleasing molding.
 Ribs and gussets should be used to core out thick sections.
 The rib thickness should not exceed 50% of the intersecting wall thickness.
 Bosses incorporated in the design can also result in sink marks if not properly designed.
 Sharp corners result in stress concentrations and should be avoided.
 To minimize and eliminate these issues, Rebling engineering staff should be consulted prior to issuing a final design.
 This design assistance is provided free of charge.